.TH VCPROMPT 1 "February 2013" "vcprompt" "User Commands"

 operation in a Fossil working dir is slow.
 All format specifiers except

-lots of format specifiers (however, doing so
+specifiers -- however, doing so

-expensive for other version control systems).
+expensive for other version control systems.

 requires running "fossil extra", so has an extra penalty compared to

-the other format specifiers.
+the ther format specifiers.

 .SH CONFIGURING BASH

-in your prompt.
+every time bash generates the prompt.
 For example, add

 .SH CONFIGURING ZSH